Appolo-11/Amyloid-structures-analysis/README.md

 # Amyloid-structures-analysis
 The set of programms for revealing possible SARS-CoV-2 proteins able to co-aggregate with human proteins.
+In this project was used unpublished program AmyloComp.
+It allows to estimate probability of co-aggregation two proteins/β-arches.
 _Remark:_ all amyloids of our interests are pathogenic amyloids.
 But we would name them just as amyloid.

 ## Aims and goals of project